Right to Farm Act can preempt local regulation authority, but not all local regulations

-There is a legal question as to if, in a GAAMP, there is authority to delegate local authority and ability to regulate in face of statutory preemption of any local ordinance, regulation or resolution that extends or revises in any manner the provisions of the RTFA or GAAMPs.
+There is a legal question as to if, through a GAAMP, the Michigan Commission of Agriculture and Rural Development has the authority to delegate local authority to regulate in face of statutory preemption of any local ordinance, regulation or resolution that extends or revises in any manner the provisions of the RTFA or GAAMPs.
 A local government should consult their attorney, who is presumably experienced in municipal (planning and zoning) law as to how to handle this.

 Because some GAAMPs address the location of farms, there is an unsettled legal question whether a zoning ordinance can even restrict agriculture to certain zoning districts.
-The reason is that some courts have concluded that commercial agricultural operations are able to establish in any local zoning district based on the RTFA and its preemption of local regulation of agricultural activities (see MCL 286.474(6), Papadelis v City of Troy (Court of Appeals; Unpublished, September 2006) and Village of Rothbury v Double JJ Resort Ranch (Court of Appeals; Unpublished)).
-At the same time, other court cases suggest the legislature never intended the RTFA to be used “…as a sword…” to thwart the enforcement of local ordinances (see Sena Scholma Trust v Ottawa County Road Commission (Court of Appeals; Published)).
+The reason is that some courts have concluded that commercial agricultural operations are able to establish in any local zoning district based on the RTFA and its preemption of local regulation of agricultural activities (see MCL 286.474(6), Papadelis v City of Troy (Court of Appeals; Unpublished, September 2006) and Village of Rothbury v Double JJ Resort Ranch (Court of Appeals; Unpublished, August 2004)).
+At the same time, other court cases suggest the legislature never intended the RTFA to be used “…as a sword…” to thwart the enforcement of local ordinances (see Scholma v Ottawa County Road Commission (Court of Appeals; Published, October 2013)).
 A local government should consult their attorney, who is presumably experienced in municipal (planning and zoning) law for information on how to handle this.

 What is clear, however, is that a local government cannot choose which type of farm operation is permitted in a zoning district.
 If agriculture is allowed, then all types of farming need to be allowed.
-This is because the ability to convert from a farm operation activity to other farm operation activities is specifically included in the RTFA (MCL 286.472(b)(ix)).
-(But in category 4 sites, there may be ability to further regulate livestock aspects of a farm operation based on the Site Selection GAAMP.)
+This is because the ability to convert from one farm operation activity to other farm operation activities is specifically included in the RTFA (MCL 286.472(b)(ix)).
+(But in category 4 sites, there is the local government authority to regulate livestock aspects of a farm operation based on the Site Selection GAAMP.)